WHO WE ARE

 The Mission of the Lowell Mason House is to create and program an active space for music making, music and arts education advocacy and historical preservation within the original structure of the Lowell Mason birthplace.

 The Lowell Mason House will be a major cultural hub.
-It will serve as a museum honoring Lowell Mason, while advocating for the importance of music education, and offer a diverse selection of music instruction and performance in facilities that encourage artistic expression and strengthen the value of the arts in the community.
+It will serve as a landmark honoring Lowell Mason, while advocating for the importance of music education, and offer a diverse selection of music instruction and performance in facilities that encourage artistic expression and strengthen the value of the arts in the community.

 A Distinct Identity:

 Building an up-to-date rehearsal and performance space which will include music technology and recording facilities., as well as a historical collections showcase.

 Restoring and preserving the house to showcase historical items of Lowell Mason, including our growing collection of over 40 papers, images and Lowell Mason possessions, many of which have been digitized for the public good by Digital Commonwealth.